salesforcecli/plugin-packaging/messages/package_version_list.md

 Language

-# endToEndBuildDuration
+# endToEndBuildDurationInSeconds

-End To End Build Duration
+End To End Build Duration In Seconds